Time Out says

-Via home movie cine-footage and contemporary interviews, it takes a look at the sad life of Nim Chimpsky, a chimpanzee who, in the early ’70s, was secured by a Columbia University researcher who specialised in animal cognition – to be the subject of a radical experiment looking into the possibilities of human-animal dialogue.
+Still, almost despite itself, ‘Project Nim’ remains a fascinating chronicle of dashed intellectual enquiry, the hazards of anthropomorphism and the nostalgic beauty of analogue recording devices.
+Via home movie cine-footage and contemporary interviews, it takes a look at the sad life of Nim Chimpsky, a mischievous chimpanzee who, in the early ’70s, was secured by Herbert Terrace – a Columbia University researcher who specialised in animal cognition – to be the subject of a radical experiment looking into the possibilities of human-animal dialogue.

-Nim is brought up in a liberal New York household and the young, idealistic researchers fall head-over-heels in love with the cute little tyke, a love that is clearly reciprocated.
+Nim is brought up in a liberal New York household: he’s (breast!) fed at the table, dressed in a romper suit and swiftly imbued with the basics of sign language.
+The young, idealistic researchers working with Nim fall head-over-heels in love with the cute little tyke, a love that is clearly reciprocated.
 Yet, as he grows older, wiser and stronger, the parent-child power relationship alters and Nim’s savage, unknowable interior begins to emerge.

-Marsh shows great empathy for his ‘hero’, and when Nim’s later life takes a number of tragic twists, they feel all the more upsetting given the scientists’ cavalier methodology.
-Despite not being able to grasp basic human grammar, perhaps Nim was unwittingly conditioned into understanding the concept of love.
+The film espouses the same basic lessons as Werner Herzog’s ‘Grizzly Man’, in that it offers a warning to those who think animals share the same code of ethics as humans.
+But Marsh shows great empathy for his ‘hero’, and when Nim’s later life takes a number of tragic twists, they feel all the more upsetting given the scientists’ cavalier methodology.
+You’re left with the impression that, despite not being able to grasp basic human grammar, perhaps Nim was unwittingly conditioned into understanding the concept of love.